-Professor's research making a difference in lives of military families
+Professor's research making a difference

 As a former military spouse, assistant professor of political science Dr. Jennifer A. Taylor relocated 15 times over the course of her husband's 25-year career in the Navy.